 Public toilets are available at the rear of the boathouse next to the Animal Education Centre.
 The toilets are open from 10am to 3pm daily.

 Disabled toilets are available.
 Changing Places facilites are not available within East Park, the nearest Changing Places facilities can be found at Woodford Leisure Centre.

 How to find East Park

 East Park is located to the east of the city centre, on Holderness Road.
-The main access for vehicles is via the entrance on Holderness Road.
+The main access for vehicles is via the car park at Woodford Leisure Centre.

-There are also pedestrian entrances located on East Park Avenue, Summergangs Road, James Reckitt Avenue and Holderness Road.
+There are also pedestrian entrances located on East Park Avenue, Ings Road, Summergangs Road, James Reckitt Avenue and Holderness Road.